-If you're even a casual fan of Impressionist art, you may have seen Edgar Degas's "Little Dancer of Fourteen Years" (1881) at the Metropolitan Museum of Art.
+If you're even a casual fan of Impressionist art, you may have seen Edgar Degas's "Little Dancer of Fourteen Years" sculpture at the Metropolitan Museum of Art.

 And the Musee d'Orsay.
 And the Museum of Fine Arts, Boston.
-There's also one in the National Gallery of Art in Washington DC., and at the Tate Modern and many, many others.
-All together, there are 28 versions of the "Little Dancer" in museums and galleries around the world.
+There's also one in the National Gallery of Art in Washington, D.C., and at the Tate Modern, and many, many other institutions.
+Altogether, there are 28 versions of the "Little Dancer" in museums and galleries around the world.

 So if museums always display original (and often priceless) works of art, how can this be?
 Which one is the real one?
-Seriously, why are there so many "Little Dancers"?
-The story involves an artist, a model, a bunch of really angry critics and a bronze foundry.
+The story involves an artist, a model, a bunch of really angry critics, and a bronze foundry.

-Degas began his career as a history painter and never fully embraced the term "Impressionist" as he consistently thought of himself as a Realist.
-Though Degas worked closely with the Impressionist artists including Monet and Renoir, Degas preferred urban scenes, artificial light, and drawings and paintings made directly from his models and subjects.
+Degas began his career as a history painter and never fully embraced the term Impressionist as he consistently thought of himself as a Realist.
+Although Degas worked closely with Impressionist artists including Monet and Renoir, Degas preferred urban scenes, artificial light, and drawings and paintings made directly from his models and subjects.
 He wanted to portray everyday life and authentic movements of the body.
-In addition to ballet dancers, he depicted bars, brothels and murder scenes, not pretty bridges and water lilies.
+In addition to ballet dancers, he depicted bars, brothels, and murder scenes—not pretty bridges and water lilies.